(WOMR file photo)

 We know Stewart doesn’t care what anyone else thinks, having been very clear about that when he engaged in some verbal jousting with the media at Dover.

 He was talking about how he tested a sprint car last week for the first time since his injury, and how he planned to resume racing them soon.
 But he has no plans to share any further information about exactly when that will be.
+Get in touch with Bengal Law handling personal injury cases, in case of any kinds of injures, even the ones caused due to own mistakes.

 Stewart told reporters at Dover: